How to start a market stall

 Everyone with a stand at a weekly market pays market fees.
 These costs differ per municipality and often there is a difference between fixed and loose market stalls.
 The size of your stall determines how much you have to pay for the spot.
 Market fees are separate from the costs for a permit to stand on the market.

 In addition, you often pay for electricity costs.
 Some municipalities also require you to take out market insurance.
-Do you cause damage to others when using or dismantling your stall or sales van?
-Then the market insurance will pay for it.
+Market insurance will pay for damage you cause to others.
+For example, when you are using or dismantling your stall or sales van.

 Rules and regulations

 Do you sell food?
 Then you must comply with the HACCP food safety requirements and draw up a food safety plan.
-The Dutch Food and Consumer Product Safety Authority (NVWA) checks whether you comply with the HACCP.
-Use NVWA's checklist (in Dutch) to make sure you have not forgotten anything.
+The Netherlands Food and Consumer Product Safety Authority (NVWA) checks whether you comply with the HACCP.

-You will probably also have to deal with these laws and regulations:
+You will probably also have to deal with:

-• The Commodities Act contains general rules on public health, product safety, fair trade and good information.
+• The Commodities Act.
+This contains general rules on public health, product safety, fair trade and good information.
 The rules apply to all consumer products.

 Also check the rules for retail.